vmware/differential-datalog/doc/testing/testing.md

 **Note**: Placing a semicolon after an `insert` or `delete` operation tells DDlog to apply the update instantly, without waiting for subsequent updates.
 Comma-separated updates are only applied once the full list of updates has been read (end of list is indicated by a semicolon).
-This is significanly more efficient and should always be the preferred option when the client wants to apply multiple updates that are known at the same time.
+This is significantly more efficient and should always be the preferred option when the client wants to apply multiple updates that are known at the same time.

 ### Example workload `path.dat`